elekram/tiny-logger/README.md

 Csv log files are often a convenient format and are TinyLogger's default, however this can be easily changed to Json objects written to a .txt file as shown in the LogOption interface below.
 Additional logfiles will be generated when maxBytes is reached and appended with a incrementing number.

-A source and message function parameters are required to log a message.
+Source and message function parameters are required to log a message.
 See usage examples below.

 Log file names are opinionated and stamped with the TinyLogger object's instantiation date and time however they can have a custom label.